Salziii/Spigot-Random-SpawnPoint/README.md

 ## How to use
 Add the function to a class in your Spigot Api plugin project and import the missing dependencies

+## You don't know how to use your own configuration
+Check out my other repository with my config manager

+## Questions
+I don't really care